KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 "More time is spent in mobile apps than on all of the web"
 ![](research-sprint/more-time-spent-in-mobile-apps.png)

+# What Does a Successful Global United Methodist Presence Look Like?

 ## Software is Reorganizing the World